dashcommunity/governance/scale_through_coops.md

 ### Summary
 * This proposal is a simple **governace question** (no scope of work proposed).
 * The question seeks community guidance from masternode operators regarding **treasury scaling**.
-Details in later sections.
 * I'm asking for **5 DASH** for fee reimbursement.

 ### Question